JuliaGeo/Geodesy.jl/README.md

 ### Coordinate systems

-After all the subtlety above, coordinate systems should be relatively simple!
+TODO: After all the subtlety above, coordinate systems should be relatively simple!

-Common coordinate
+* Talk about the distinction between datum and coordinate system
+* Discuss the primary coordinate systems, ECEF, LLA, ENU
+* Talk about ellipsoids, and mention geodetic latitude, as this can be surprising.

-  systems used in geodesy include Cartesian Earth-Centered, Ellipsoidal, and local Cartesian frames such as East-North-Up.
+Common coordinate systems used in geodesy include Cartesian Earth-Centered, Ellipsoidal, and local Cartesian frames such as East-North-Up.
 Many different map projections are also commonly encountered.

 ## The API